jessemiller/HamlPy/readme.md

 ## Status

-HamlPy currently cannot:
+HamlPy currently:

-- Do variable interpolation.
-So there is currently no way to go `%p This is some cool #{coolThing.text}`.
+- has no configuration file.  which it should for a few reasons, like turning off what is autoescaped for example
+- does not support some of the filters yet